 Waiting a while before your referral appointment?
 We’ve got some ideas how you can give yourself a head start in making a real difference to your asthma care:

 - Read up on it.
-Whether you want to find out more about how smoking affects your asthma or how losing weight can help improve your symptoms, we’ve got lots of expert tips and advice to help you out.
+Whether you want to find out more about how smoking affects your asthma or how losing weight can help improve your symptoms, we’ve got lots of expert tips and advice.

-- Keep an asthma symptom diary and take it with you to your appointment so you can show how your asthma’s been.
-If you keep on recording your symptoms when you start cutting down on smoking or losing weight, you’ll start to see improvements.
+- Keep an asthma symptom diary and take it with you to your appointment so you can show your healthcare team how your asthma’s been.
+If you keep on recording your symptoms when you start cutting down on smoking or lose weight, you’ll start to see improvements.

 - Look forward to rewards.
 Start thinking about what you’ll give yourself as a reward once you achieve your new healthy goals.
-For example, if you’re quitting smoking, you could start saving the money would usually spend on cigarettes and put it towards a day out?
+For example, if you’re quitting smoking, you could start saving the money you’d usually spend on cigarettes and put it towards a day out.

 - Keep up good asthma routines.
 Make sure you’re doing everything you can to manage your asthma well on a daily basis.